This is a new venture for Shelley and Doug Gould commenced in 2015.

 Shelley: I think the highlights are the fishing, whale watching and exploring.
 With over 800 islands to explore I doubt it could ever become repetitive.
 It’s a great place for an adventure.
 Its also about the people you meet on the boat and the social aspect of it.
 You get to know people in a 7-13 day cruise pretty well and we share stories and life’s lessons and the comraderie is evident at the end of each cruise when they come into Ahoy Cafe to share their highlights and photos; that’s a great aspect of the cruise as well.

 Q: Can we talk a bit about food.
 People are always interested in the eating on the boat.

 Shelley: We’re foodies, so the food will be good.
 It won’t be over the top 5 star but we’ll certainly have an arrange of good food and fresh fish.
 All our food is freshly made, an assortment of fruit platters and good quality cheeses, home made muffins, brownies, desserts and morning and afternoon teas.
 Some nights we will have a barbecue or it might even be on the beach.
 Guests will have plenty of choice.
 All dietary requirements are catered for including, gluten free, vegetarians.
 There’ll be risottos, curries, stir-fries, local black lipped oysters if we are lucky!
 We’ll be grilling fish or steak, good chance there will be fresh fish!
 There will always be plenty of healthy options and variety and lots of interesting salads.
 We will always have vegetarian dishes also.
-Shelley tends to concentrate and cook the old fashioned comfort foods, like cheesecakes, apple crumble, bread and butter pudding, chocolate brownies and a mean caramel slice and there is always a good old roast dinner and Kimberley Rib Eye steak night on every cruise
+Shelley tends to concentrate and cook the old fashioned comfort foods, like cheesecakes, apple crumble, bread and butter pudding, chocolate brownies and a mean caramel slice and there is always a good old roast dinner and Kimberley Rib Eye steak night on every cruise.

 Q: Who will be doing the cooking on the ship, on the boat?